 Most homes built in regions that experience heavy snowfall have roof types that can handle loads of snow from 15 to 30 pounds per square foot.
 According to FEMA, one pound of fresh snow can weigh anywhere from 3psf for light snow and 21psf for heavy wet snow.

-Snow can build up fast in roof valleys or in areas where two slopes meet.
-Not only that but melting snow can create ice patches, which are even heavier per square foot than wet snow.
+Snow can build up fast in roof valleys or areas where two slopes meet.
+Also, melting snow can create ice patches, which are even heavier per square foot than wet snow.

-If you’re wondering if your roof type has what it takes to withstand your regional winter snowfall, read on to find out which three roof types are best for heavy snow conditions.
+If you’re wondering if your roof type has what it takes to withstand your regional winter snowfall, read on to find out which three are best for heavy snow conditions.

 1. Best Roof Shape for Heavy Snow

-Taking all that into consideration, the best roof shape for heavy snow regions is a multi-span gable roof.
-This is because there a fewer spots for the snow to accumulate, making it more likely to slide off on its own.
+Considering all that, the best roof shape for heavy snow regions is a multi-span gable roof.
+This is because there are fewer spots for the snow to accumulate, making it more likely to slide off on its own.

 2. Best Roof Slope Slope for Heavy Snow

-It’s probably quite obvious that the steeper the roof slope, the easier it is for a roof to shed snow more effectively.
-This is why you see greater roof slopes on buildings in the northern States and in mountainous snow-prone regions.
+It’s probably quite apparent that the steeper the roof slope, the easier it is for a roof to shed snow more effectively.
+This is why you see more excellent roof slopes in buildings in the northern States and mountainous snow-prone regions.

 3. Best Roofing Material for Heavy Snow

-This is probably the most debatable out of the 3 best roof type categories, as there are many pros and cons to each type of roofing material that’s out there.
-The factors to look at when choosing a roofing material to withstand heavy snowfall are its durability in extremely cold weather and its energy efficiency.
+This is probably the most debatable out of the three best roof type categories, as there are many pros and cons to each type of roofing material that’s out there.
+When choosing a roofing material to withstand heavy snowfall, the factors to consider are its durability in frigid weather and energy efficiency.

-Overall, metal roofing is considered the best type of roofing material for the cold.
+Overall, metal roofing is considered the best material for the cold.
 Metal is a resilient material that can withstand harsh temperature changes and is virtually maintenance-free.